Locations

 A thorough procurement and legal engagement protects the deal’s value and avoids hidden costs.
 For example, procurement might catch that Microsoft’s quote included an unnecessary support line item you already have covered – removing it saves money.

-Legal might negotiate out a clause that could have, say, restricted license reassignment in a way that later would force additional purchases.
+Legal might negotiate a clause that could have, for example, restricted license reassignment in a way that would later force additional purchases.
 These things cumulatively ensure the cost savings you aim for are realized and not offset by unforeseen expenses or contractual traps.

 Action: